 Here's a list of my scientific publications, with links to abstracts and reprints.

-I'm an editor at Journal of Advances in Modeling Earth Systems (JAMES), an open-access journal devoted to modeling published by the American Geophysical Union.
-Send me your interesting manuscripts on radiative transfer modeling of all kinds.
+I'm an associate editor (and the editor in chief, as of 2015) at Journal of Advances in Modeling Earth Systems (JAMES), an open-access journal devoted to modeling published by the American Geophysical Union.
+Send me your interesting manuscripts on modeling of all kinds.

 Software and data sets